Discrete Dynamical System Approaches for Boolean Polynomial Optimization: Problem Formulations

-\begin{remark} Concerning $c$, we suggest taking it not too large, but large enough, nevertheless, so that functional $\V\to \frac{c}{2}\|\V\|_2^2 + \Pi(\V)$ is convex over the ball of radius $r (> \sqrt n)$ centered at $0_{\R^n}$.
-In the next section, we will introduce a quartic penalty approximation of problem \eqref{eq:prob_int_cv_opt}.
-This penalization may cancel convexity, but the term $\frac{c}{2}\|\V\|_2^2$ makes the penalized functional less non-convex.
-More comments on the choice of $c$ and its impact on the numerical results will be given in Sections \ref{subsec:choiceofc} and \ref{subsec:impactofc}. \end{remark}
+\begin{remark} Concerning $c$, we suggest taking it not too large but large enough, so that the functional $\V\to \frac{c}{2}\|\V\|_2^2 + \Pi(\V)$ is convex over the ball of radius $r (> \sqrt n)$ centered at $\oRn$.
+In the next section, we will introduce a quartic penalty approximation of problem \eqref{prob:int_cv_opt}.
+This penalization may cancel convexity, but the regularization term $\frac{c}{2}\|\V\|_2^2$ may help solving the nonconvex problem and induces small norm solutions (when the problem is relaxed into a continuous one).
+Details on the choice of $c$ and its impact on the numerical results will be given in Subsections \ref{subsec:choiceofc} and \ref{subsec:testsonrandomdataset}. \end{remark}

-\section{A Quartic Penalty Approximation of Problem (\ref{eq:prob_int_cv_opt})}
+\section{A Quartic Penalty Approximation of Problem (\ref{prob:int_cv_opt})}

 Let $\varepsilon$ be a positive parameter, let $\U\circ \V$ be the Hadamard product of the vector $\U$ and $\V$ \footnote{$\forall~ \U=(u_i)_{i=1}^n\in \R^n, \forall~ \V=(v_i)_{i=1}^n\in \R^n, \U\circ \V = (u_i v_i)_{i=1}^n\in \R^n.$}.
-We approximate problem \eqref{eq:prob_int_cv_opt} by penalizing the constraint $\V\in\{-1,1\}^n$ using the quartic penalty functional The resulting penalized problem reads as
+We approximate problem \cref{prob:int_cv_opt} by penalizing the constraint $\V\in\{\pm 1\}^n$ using the quartic penalty functional The resulting penalized problem reads as

 where Let us denote by $d$ the degree of the polynomial functional $\Pi$.
-We can easily show that as long as $d\leq 4$ we have
+We can easily show that as long as $d\leq 4$, then we have